ibm-mas/ansible-devops/ibm/mas_devops/roles/bas_install/README.md

 Role Variables
 --------------

-###### Primary settings
+### bas_namespace
-- `bas_namespace` Optional - Defines the targetted cluster namespace/project where BAS will be installed.
+Optional - Defines the targetted cluster namespace/project where BAS will be installed.
 If not provided, default BAS namespace will be 'ibm-bas'.

+- Environment Variable: `BAS_NAMESPACE`
+- Default Value: `ibm-mas`

+### bas_persistent_storage_class
-- `bas_persistent_storage_class` Required - Storage class where BAS will be installed - for IBM Cloud clusters, `ibmc-file-bronze-gid` can be used.
+Required - Storage class where BAS will be installed - for IBM Cloud clusters, `ibmc-file-bronze-gid` can be used.

+- Environment Variable: `BAS_PERSISTENT_STORAGE_CLASS`
+- Default Value: None

+### bas_meta_storage_class
-- `bas_meta_storage_class` Required - Storage class where BAS internal components such as Kafka service will be installed - for IBM Cloud clusters, `ibmc-block-bronze` can be used.
+Required - Storage class where BAS internal components such as Kafka service will be installed - for IBM Cloud clusters, `ibmc-block-bronze` can be used.

+- Environment Variable: `BAS_META_STORAGE_CLASS`
+- Default Value: None

+### bas_event_scheduler_frequency
+Optional - Defines the frequency that BAS will collect event data.
+The value can be set following a [cron tab](https://crontab.guru/) format.

+- Environment Variable: `BAS_META_STORAGE_CLASS`
+- Default Value: `0 12 * * *` (every day at 12PM)

+### bas_username
-- `bas_username` Optional - BAS default username.
-If not provided, default username will be 'basuser'
+Optional - BAS default username.

+- Environment Variable: `BAS_USERNAME`
+- Default Value: `basuser`

+### bas_password
-- `bas_password` Optional - BAS default password.
-If not provided, a random 15 character password will be generated
+Optional - BAS default password.

+- Environment Variable: `BAS_PASSWORD`
+- Default Value: random 15 character string

+### bas_grafana_username
-- `bas_grafana_username` Optional - BAS default username for Grafana service.
-If not provided, default username will be 'basuser'
+Optional - BAS default username for Grafana service.

+- Environment Variable: `BAS_GRAFANA_USERNAME`
+- Default Value: `basuser`

+### bas_grafana_password
-- `bas_grafana_password` Optional - BAS default password for Grafana service.
-If not provided, a random 15 character password will be generated
+Optional - BAS default password for Grafana service.

+- Environment Variable: `BAS_GRAFANA_PASSWORD`
+- Default Value: random 15 character string

+### bas_contact.email
-- `bas_contact.email` Required - BAS default user's email
+Required - BAS default user's email

+- Environment Variable: `BAS_CONTACT_MAIL`
+- Default Value: None

+### bas_contact.firstName
-- `bas_contact.firstName` Required - BAS default user's first name
+Required - BAS default user's first name

+- Environment Variable: `BAS_CONTACT_FIRSTNAME`
+- Default Value: None

+### bas_contact.lastName
-- `bas_contact.lastName` Required - BAS default user's last name
+Required - BAS default user's last name

-###### MAS integration

-- `mas_config_dir` Defines the directory where BAS configuration will be stored to be used in MAS
-- `mas_instance_id` Used to generate a output bascfg.yaml file to be used in a MAS instance
+- Environment Variable: `BAS_CONTACT_LASTNAME`
+- Default Value: None

+### mas_instance_id
+The instance ID of Maximo Application Suite that the BasCfg configuration will target.
+If this or `mas_config_dir` are not set then the role will not generate a BasCfg template.

+- Environment Variable: `MAS_INSTANCE_ID`
+- Default Value: None

+### mas_config_dir
+Local directory to save the generated BasCfg resource definition.
+This can be used to manually configure a MAS instance to connect to BAS instance, or used as an input to the [suite_config](suite_config.md) role.
+If this or `mas_instance_id` are not set then the role will not generate a BasCfg template.

+- Environment Variable: `MAS_CONFIG_DIR`
+- Default Value: None

 Example Playbook
 ----------------